grislyeye/three-meet/pages/classes/wise.md

 </header>

-You summon a spirit (1 Health, 10 Defence).
-It is insubstantial and cannot interact with the physical world.
-It always obeys your commands and can be used to stealthily observe and report back to you.
+You summon a **Minor Spirit (1 Health, 10 Defence, Stealth +4)**.
+It always obeys your commands and can be used to move small objects, and stealthily observe and report back to you.
 It vanishes after 10 minutes or when you dismiss it.
-It can be noticed on a [Perception](pages/characters/skills.md?id=perception) [Check](pages/rules/rolling/checks.md) (Difficulty 15).

 </section>